riceissa/breathing/doc.md

 The central thing we're trying to explain here is: why is it that if you have shortness of breath, the right thing to do is the breathe _less_, even though your body is telling you to breathe _more_?
 What is going on at the chemical level when people have shortness of breath?

-(This is sort of like @cooper2021 on air hunger, but there are a few things I don't like about his explanation, so I'm going to be writing my own ideal version.
+(If you prefer a video instead of text, @cooper2021 is the best explanation I have found.
+However there are a few things I don't like about the explanation in that video, so I've written my own version here.
 But if you prefer a video explanation, then you can start with the video and then come back here.)

-## Respiration and misconceptions about CO~2~
+## Respiration

-The chemistry of respiration
+(writing this section from memory; i think if i get anything wrong here, it will be a good thing to point out in the final version!)

+How does breathing happen? here is a very simplified sketch:

+**The mechanical:** to inhale, your muscles cause the lungs to expand in volume. this causes a drop in air pressure inside the lungs, causing air in the atmosphere to enter your lungs. to exhale, your muscles cause the lungs to contract; this decrease in volume causes an increase in air pressure (relative to the atmosphere) so the air in your lungs leave.

+**The chemical:** at the very edges of your lungs are tiny sacs called alveoli. the alveoli are surrounded by capillaries, and this is where gas exchange takes place. when air from the atmosphere arrives at the alveoli during inhalation, there is more oxygen in the atmosphere air, so the oxygen diffuses into the capillaries.
+At the same time, there is more carbon dioxide in the capillaries, so that diffuses back into the alveoli and then out into the atmosphere. this two-way diffusion is just happening all the time continuously, and inhalation and exhalation just bring or pump out the air so that more diffusion can take place.
+There is a subpart called **cellular respiration** where the oxygenated blood goes out to the tissues and carbon dioxide is produced by the tissues.

-What causes the urge to breathe?
+**The neural:** What causes the urge to breathe?
 Humans have what are called chemoreceptors in their brain (and some other places) that tell the body to breathe.
-How do chemoreceptors know _when_ to breathe?
-They watch out for signals from the body, in the form of carbon dioxide levels, oxygen levels, and blood pH.
+How do chemoreceptors know _when_ to send the signal to breathe?
+Do they just have a timer in them and send a signal every few seconds?
+It turns out that they watch out for signals from the body, in the form of carbon dioxide levels, oxygen levels, and blood pH.
 Most of the time, when people breathe, it is because the carbon dioxide level increased above some threshold.
 Oxygen only triggers breathing when it gets really low (so low that I don't think most humans experience it except on very rare occasions).
-I think blood pH also matters, but maybe only during exercise? (but it might matter more for air hunger; see below).
+I think blood pH also matters, but maybe only during exercise? (but it might matter more for people with air hunger; see below).

+Notice how the three aspects interact: the mechanical action allows the chemical exchange to take place (without just being stagnant at some dynamic equilibrium).
+The chemical process is what stimulates the nervous system.
+And the nervous system sends a signal to the mechanical part to make the motions.

+## Misconceptions about CO~2~

+From the above description, and based on your pre-existing knowledge, you might have the impression that CO~2~ is just a waste product. but actually, both too-low and too-high CO~2~ cause problems for the body.
+[TODO: say more]

 i'm not very attached to "high levels of CO2 are super healthy". i honestly haven't vetted the claims. but basically everyone (including mainstream western medicine) agrees that 35--45\ mmHg is the healthy range for partial pressure of CO~2~.